Dundun Dance Event - April 14

 Tickets now available

 Do you love to move to the beat of live drumming?
 The Dundun Dance Club is a unique opportunity to learn ancient drumming dances that originated from the Baga women of Guinea, West Africa.

 Dunduns are large cylindrical bass drums played with sticks.
 When played these drums offer the medicine of connecting to your own personal strength and presence.
 They can also help us to invite healing rhythms and joy into our lives.

-Our May 6 Open House event is an opportunity to unleash your inner dancer and drummer in a welcoming, supportive and nourishing environment.
+Our August 12 Co-Ed Event is an opportunity to unleash your inner dancer and drummer in a welcoming, supportive and nourishing environment.
 You can come do deep inner work, or simply enjoy experiencing the vitality of communal drum and dance.